 Before getting into the plot of the story, I want to start with talking about the writing and layout of the story.
 I didn’t realise when I bought the book, however when I started to read it, I realised that this book did not follow the usual set out.
 Instead of simply pages of writing, Nicola Yoon has broken up chapters with other types of writing such as IM chats, emails, schedules, book reviews and little drawings, which not only makes it a bit different and exciting, but also made it very quick to read.
 Not only that, these sections she added corresponded with the characters feelings and with the progression of the story, for example her short book reviews and her dictionary definitions were related to her experiences with the books or words, which was extremely clever.

 In terms of the story, it was a very character driven.
-As Madeline is isolated in her house for a large majority of the book, there is an emphasis on the relationships to drive the story forwards, particularly the mother-daughter dynamic, the relationship between Carla and Madeline, the relationship between Olly and Madeline and then Madeline’s exploration of the world.
+As Madeline is isolated in her house for a large majority of the book, there is an emphasis on the relationships to drive the story forwards, particularly the mother-daughter dynamic, the relationship between Madeline and her nurse (Carla), the relationship between Olly and Madeline and then Madeline’s exploration of the world.

 At the start of the book there appears to be a good dynamic between Madeline and her mother, with there Friday night routine and their after dinner games, however that appears to deteriorate throughout the novel with her mum seemingly becoming more paranoid and controlling over her daughter.